sebastiankula/SportsbookAnalyzer/README.md

 This project utilizes the [The Odds API](https://the-odds-api.com/) to access the betting lines for each major sportsbook worldwide, focusing on analyzing the major North American sportsbooks, such as DraftKings, BetMGM, Fanduel, Bovada, Fliff and Hard Rock Bet.
 With the found information, users will be able to find various lines to all sports games found in the sportsbooks.

   - This gives users the ability to compare lines
-  - Gives the ability for betters to find the lines with the most value to secure more profit
+  - Gives the ability for bettors to find the lines with the most value to secure more profit
   - Perfect for arbitrage betting

 You can check our project out at [outclasstheodds.com](outclasstheodds.com)